-Expression that include the Poisson noise together with the wave and recombination noise contributions, see \cite{Flanigan_2016} and \cite{Ferrari_2018a}. $\eta_{qp}=0.57$ is the efficiency of the quasiparticle generation and $2\Delta=90GHz$ is the superconductor bandgap frequency.
-The factor $\sqrt{2}$ is used to express the NEP in units of $[W\sqrt{Hz}]$, i.e. as the S/N obtained in a 0.5~s integration time.\\ As last stage we convert the NEP measured at detector level to NET measured at instrument focal plane, value that is comparable with our measured NET using the wire scanner.
+The number of photons per unit of frequency that reach a detector during a second is calculated as From here we calculate the Noise Equivalent power (NEP) of a single detector as Expression that include the Poisson noise together with the wave and recombination noise contributions, see \cite{Flanigan_2016} and \cite{Ferrari_2018a}. $\eta_{qp}=0.57$ is the efficiency of the quasiparticle generation and $2\Delta=90GHz$ is the superconductor bandgap frequency.
+The factor $\sqrt{2}$ is used to express the NEP in units of $[W\sqrt{Hz}]$, i.e., as the S/N obtained in a 0.5~s integration time.

+As last stage we convert the NEP measured at detector level to NET measured at instrument focal plane, value that is comparable with our measured NET using the wire scanner.

-Where $K_b$ is the Boltzmann constant and $BW$ the filter bandpass.
-The factor $\sqrt{2}$ is used here to express the NET in units of $K\sqrt{s}$, i.e. as S/N after a 1 second integration time.
-In our case the factor 2 in the denominator cancels with the $\eta_{pol}$, but it is explicit in the equation to facilitate extension of this procedure for dual polarization instruments.\\ All the values used in the above calculations had been discussed in the article main body.
-To facilitate the use of above equations we provide table \ref{tab:NETParameters} showing a summary of the required values.
+where $K_b$ is the Boltzmann constant and $BW$ the filter bandpass.
+The factor $\sqrt{2}$ is used here to express the NET in units of $K\sqrt{s}$, i.e., as S/N after a 1 second integration time.
+In our case the factor 2 in the denominator cancels with the $\eta_{pol}$, but it is explicit in the equation to facilitate extension of this procedure for dual polarization instruments.

+All the values used in the above calculations had been discussed in the article main body.
+To facilitate the use of above equations we provide Table \ref{tab:NETParameters} showing a summary of the required values.

 \end{appendix}